Sea the Reef - Innovative after-school youth program

 5. I’m fluent in four languages and grew up in two worlds... immersed in the beautiful tropical spirit of Colombia and the diversity of Miami.
 I've also called five different cities my home and speak Spanish, Italian and Portuguêse.

-With love + thanks!
+With love + grazie!

 Ale